 Abuse of dominance and unfair competition are not allowed.
-In practice, the following acts are regarded as unfair competition and are therefore prohibited by the law:
+In practice, the following acts are regarded as unfair competition and are therefore prohibited by law:

-- Dissemination of false, inaccurate or distorted information that can inflict damages to a legal entity or impair the legal entity's business reputation. - Misleading acts concerning the: - nature, method and place of production of the products; - products' characteristics, quality and quantity; - products' manufacturers; or - terms of sale, including with regard to the price of products. - Incorrect comparison of the legal entity's products with the products manufactured or sold by other legal entities. - The sale, exchange or other marketing of products bearing the illegally used patents, copyrights and other IPRs, except for means of identification (such as trademarks). - Illegal use of trademarks, trade names and other means of identification (such as company names) in commerce or on the Internet, including in the domain name and other types of addressing. - Copying or imitation of the appearance of the product, its packaging, trade dress or other elements individualising the company or its product. - Illegal acquisition, use or disclosure of information containing commercial, employee or other proprietary information (trade secrets). - The unauthorised acquisition and use of another legal entity's trademarks, trade names and other means of identification (such as company names).
+- Dissemination of false, inaccurate or distorted information that can inflict damages to a legal entity or impair the legal entity's business reputation. - Misleading acts concerning the: - nature, method and place of production of the products; - products' characteristics, quality and quantity; - products' manufacturers; or - terms of sale, including with regard to the price of products. - Incorrect comparison of the legal entity's products with the products manufactured or sold by other legal entities. - The sale, exchange or other marketing of products bearing illegally used patents, copyright and other IPRs, except for means of identification (such as trade marks). - Illegal use of trade marks, trade names and other means of identification (such as company names) in commerce or on the Internet, including in a domain name and other types of addressing. - Copying or imitation of the appearance of a product, its packaging, trade dress or other elements individualising the company or its product.

+- Illegal acquisition, use or disclosure of information containing commercial, employee or other proprietary information (trade secrets). - The unauthorised acquisition and use of another legal entity's trade marks, trade names and other means of identification (such as company names).

-Further, the acquisition and use of another legal entity's exclusive right to IP is not permitted as it will be regarded as unfair competition.
+Further, the acquisition and use of another legal entity's exclusive right to IP is not permitted and is regarded as unfair competition.